GiulianoPalazzi/giulianopalazzi.github.io/resources/used_this_website.md

 ## To consider adding:

+- includes based on directories like a sidebar for example
 - The following code snippet allows for all the links that lead to a site that isn't my local site to have `target="_blank"` as default.
   I found it in [this](https://stackoverflow.com/questions/4425198/can-i-create-links-with-target-blank-in-markdown){:target="\_blank"} stack overflow thread